← Back to Stories

 Key details reported by multiple sources:

-• Harry will visit the Australian War Memorial in Canberra on April 14, including a Last Post Ceremony and meeting with Indigenous veterans.
+• Harry visited the Australian War Memorial in Canberra on April 17, attending a Last Post ceremony and meeting veterans

-• Their children, Archie and Lilibet, are not accompanying them on this trip.
+• The couple’s children, Archie and Lilibet, did not accompany them on this trip

 Points of Difference